A Meta-Learning Method for Estimation of Causal Excursion Effects to Assess Time-Varying Moderation: Proof of Theorem

+\cite{zhang2021statistical} assume the environment of the contextual bandit is stationary, where $\{X_t, Y_t(a), a \in \mathcal{A}\} \overset{i.i.d}{\sim} \mathcal{P}$ for $t \in [1:T]$, and use a stabilizing weight to derive an explicit form of the limiting variance matrix.
 In contrast, we allow for general temporal dependence and establish conditional variance convergence by assuming that the unconditional variance of the estimator converges a finite constant matrix.
 Under an additional assumption that the correlation among conditional residuals decays over time, we show that the conditional variance also converges to this same limit.
 This, in turn, justifies the use of the empirical robust sandwich estimator for consistently estimating the asymptotic variance.

 Similar assumptions to ours have been made in \cite{bojinov2019time}, \cite{ yu2023multiplicative} and \cite{liu2024incorporating}, where it is directly assumed that the conditional variance of the estimator converges to a finite constant matrix.
 Our set of assumptions can be viewed as sufficient conditions that guarantee the variance convergence assumed in the prior literature.